djvaroli/pennylane-basics/README.md

 estimate the expectation of the molecule's electronic Hamiltonian and a classical optimizer is used to adjust the parameters of the quantum circuit in order to find the molecules ground state energy.

 That is a mouthful!
-I still have lot's of work to do, before I can confidently say I understand what all of that means exactly, but I think just trying and slowly learning is the way to go!
+I still have lots of work to do, before I can confidently say I understand what all of that means exactly, but I think just trying and slowly learning is the way to go!

+### Variational Classifier